SaltyRiver/MMM-SimpleText/README.md

 2. **filePath** - Read and display the content from a local **.txt** file.
 **The file has to exist within the MMM-SimpleText directory!**
-Note that when filePath is beeing used the text property will be ignored.
+Note that when filePath is being used the text property will be ignored.
 ```
 filePath: {
   'value': 'test.txt'